MarkRBest/markrbest.github.io/_posts/2024-09-03-reading-list.md

 ### Portfolio management

+This book is a must-have for anyone who wants to trade multi-asset portfolio strategies.
+It covers a massive range of topics around portfolio risk and portfolio construction.

 * [Quantitative Portfolio Management: The Art and Science of Statistical Arbitrage](https://a.co/d/cyOnB1B)

 Gappy's book is an excellent guide to factor investing and also factor models for portfolio management.